VamsiRavala/technical-interview-guide/06-Interview-Preparation/vamsi-senior-dotnet-lead-daily-interview-preparation-guide.md

 # Tech Lead Interview Preparation Document – Vamsi (Senior .NET Lead)

 > Daily quick-read guide to crack Senior .NET Lead / Tech Lead / Solution Architect interviews.

-## 1. Professional Summary
-Hi, I’m **Vamsi**, a **Senior .NET Lead** with over **13 years of experience** in designing, developing, and modernizing enterprise applications.
-I have been working in the **United States for the past 3 years**, and prior to that, I built my career in **India** delivering large-scale enterprise solutions.

-Currently, I work with **Kroger through Infosys**, where I’ve been involved in both supporting legacy systems and leading modernization initiatives.
-I initially worked on a legacy application called **ESP**, built using **VB6 and DB2**, where I handled **production support, bug fixes, enhancements, and performance improvements**.

-Over the last **8 months**, I’ve been leading the transformation of this system into **ESP2**—a modern, cloud-native platform using **.NET Core APIs, microservices architecture, React, SQL Server, Azure, and ML.NET**.
-We follow **Agile methodologies** and leverage **AI-assisted development tools like GitHub Copilot** to improve productivity and code quality.

-As a **.NET Lead**, I oversee the **full project lifecycle**, mentor developers, design **secure and scalable APIs**, manage deployments, and collaborate closely with QA and product teams to deliver high-quality solutions.
+>
+Hi, I’m Vamsi, a Senior .NET Lead with 13+ years of experience building scalable enterprise applications.
+Currently, I work at Infosys supporting Kroger, where I’m leading the modernization of a legacy VB6 system into a cloud-native microservices platform using ASP.NET Core, React, Azure, and Kubernetes.

+My strengths include system modernization, API design, performance optimization, and mentoring teams.
+I focus on delivering secure, scalable, production-ready solutions while driving adoption of modern architecture and DevOps practices.

 ---

-## 2. Daily 2-Minute Elevator Pitch
-I am a **Senior Full-Stack Engineer / .NET Lead** with **13+ years of experience** building scalable enterprise platforms using **.NET, React, SQL Server, Azure, and microservices**.
-In my current role at **Infosys**, I’m leading the modernization of **Kroger’s ESP platform**, transforming a legacy **VB6 monolith** into a **cloud-native microservices architecture** with **ASP.NET Core, React, Docker, AKS, Azure, and CI/CD**.
-My strengths are **system modernization, architecture, performance tuning, API security, mentoring teams, and delivering scalable production-ready systems**.

----

 ## 3. Tell Me About Yourself
-I am a **Senior Full-Stack Engineer with over 13 years of experience** specializing in building scalable enterprise platforms.
-My expertise lies in the **.NET ecosystem, React, SQL Server, Azure cloud technologies, microservices, and DevOps practices**.
+Hi, I’m Vamsi.
+I’m a Senior .NET Lead with over 13 years of experience designing, developing, and modernizing enterprise applications.
+Over the past 3 years, I’ve been working in the United States, and before that, I built my career in India delivering large-scale enterprise solutions across domains like ERP and HR systems.

+Currently, I’m working with Kroger through Infosys, where I play a key role in both supporting legacy systems and driving modernization initiatives.
+I initially worked on a legacy platform called ESP, built using VB6 and DB2, where I handled production support, bug fixes, performance improvements, and enhancements.

-In my current role as a **Technology Lead at Infosys**, I’m leading a major modernization effort for **Kroger**, where we are transforming a legacy **VB6 monolithic application into a cloud-native microservices platform** using **React, ASP.NET Core, SQL Server, Docker, and Azure Kubernetes Service (AKS)**.
+More recently, I’ve been leading the transformation of that system into a modern platform—ESP2—by moving from a monolithic architecture to a cloud-native microservices ecosystem.
+We’re using ASP.NET Core, React, SQL Server, Docker, Azure Kubernetes Service (AKS), and CI/CD pipelines, along with AI-assisted tools like GitHub Copilot to improve development efficiency and code quality.

-Throughout my career, I’ve evolved from developing **ERP and HR systems in India** to leading **large-scale architectural transformations** for global organizations like **Kraft Heinz**.

-I’m passionate about **clean architecture, mentoring teams, modernization strategies, and leveraging cloud and automation** to build reliable, scalable, and efficient systems.
+In my role as a .NET Lead, I oversee the full development lifecycle—from architecture and design to deployment.
+I focus on building secure, scalable APIs, improving system performance, mentoring developers, and collaborating closely with cross-functional teams to deliver high-quality, production-ready solutions.

+Overall, my strengths lie in system modernization, cloud architecture, microservices design, performance optimization, and team leadership.
+I’m particularly passionate about transforming legacy systems into scalable, maintainable platforms using modern technologies and best practices.

 ---